Timing Belt Replacement Cost

 What does a timing belt do?

-As its name implies, a timing belt ensures that multiple engine components (like your crankshaft, camshaft and water pump) all work in sync.
+As its name implies, a timing belt ensures that multiple engine components (including your crankshaft, camshaft and water pump) all work in sync.
 You can think of it as the conductor to your engine’s orchestra.

 When should you replace your timing belt?